What is a full canvas suit? [and is it worth it?]

 To begin, let’s go into a little more detail on canvas construction.

-You may have noticed that for our finest suits, we offer what is called canvas horse hair construction.
+For all of our suits, including our finest Signature suiting, we offer what is called canvas horse hair construction.
 This is a full canvas construction using the traditional material: horsehair.

 Why horse hair?
-Because the resulting canvas is springy, yet strong and resilient, and used to develop that “soft roll” when shaping garments (in contrast to a crease, something that is common in off-the-rack suits).
+Because the resulting canvas is springy, yet strong and resilient, and used to develop that “soft roll” when shaping garments.

 The canvas material that our suits are made from is actually comprised of real horse hair that has been bonded together to create a thin sheet of fabric-like material.
 Much like your suit cloth, it’s cut to the appropriate pattern and then stitched together with the fabric.
 Since we are a Colorado company, allow me to explain this further in terms of cold weather coats.
 When you buy a warm ski jacket, you’re generally going to have two parts: the outer shell (water and tear resistant) and the inner layer that is more about keeping you warm via insulation.
 Similarly, men’s suiting typically has two layers: the outer wool fabric and the inner canvas.
 The job of the canvas is to keep the shape of the suit.

 Imagine for a moment if you didn’t have this canvas, or something like it in your suit.
-You would just have a pile of very loose fabric that when worn, fit and looked a lot more like a T-shirt than the structured and resilient suit or sport coat that you want for the office or date night.
+You would just have a pile of very loose fabric that when worn, fit and looked a lot more like a T-shirt.
+Certainly not the structured and resilient suit or sport coat that you want for the office or date night.

 The takeaway is that horsehair canvas has some integrity.
 That it stands up on its own (say, when folded over) and will help give your suit jacket some life.

-And of particular note, the canvas that our supplier uses is always treated with cold water to keep the canvas from shrinking.
+And of particular note, a fine canvas is usually treated with cold water to keep the canvas from shrinking.
 This is just another way that we help to ensure that your luxury suit is going to last you for many years to come.

 So, what is a full canvas suit?
 Well, it’s a great way to build a suit that conforms to your body and lasts a long time.